National Conference of State Legislatures Passes Resolution “In Support of States Determining Their Own Marijuana and Hemp Policies”August 7, 2015

 Currently 23 states and the District of Columbia have medical marijuana laws on the books, and half of all US states recognize industrial hemp.
 Four states plus Washington D.C. have legalized marijuana for recreational use.
 There is no doubt states have recognized the failed efforts of marijuana prohibition and are eager to try out other policies.
-NORML commends the resolution adopted by the National Council of State Legislatures and will continue to advocate for the federal government’s compliance.
+NORML commends the resolution adopted by the National Conference of State Legislatures and will continue to advocate for the federal government’s compliance.

 As first reported by Marijuana.com, a Justice Department internal memo distributed to U.S. House Representatives last year misinformed members on the scope of a medical marijuana amendment they were voting on.

 Last year, lawmakers approved 219 to 189 an amendment aimed at prohibiting the Department of Justice from using funds to interfere with the implementation of state medical marijuana laws.

 We have now learned that in the days before this vote, Justice Department officials distributed “informal talking points” incorrectly warning members that the amendment could “in effect, limit or possibly eliminate the Department’s ability to enforce federal law in recreational marijuana cases as well.”
 The realization came from a footnote contained in the memo stating that the talking points previously released were, “intended to discourage the passage of the rider but does not reflect our current thinking.”